MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/fabric-powerbi.md

 # What is Microsoft Fabric for Power BI service users?

-If you've been a Power BI user, you probably have questions about the introduction of [Microsoft Fabric](/fabric/get-started/microsoft-fabric-overview).
+If you're a Power BI user, you probably have questions about the introduction of [Microsoft Fabric](/fabric/get-started/microsoft-fabric-overview).

 - Are these two different tools?
 - Do I have to migrate from Power BI to Fabric?